Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 You will now be connected to the lab computer.

 --------------------------------------------
-COMPILE & EXECUTE TEST CASES
+USAGE
 --------------------------------------------
 Navigate to the directory in which these files are stored (you can do this using the cd command).
 For example:

     cd directory_name

-Ensure that you have both the DET.c source file and DET.h header file stored in the same directory.
+Ensure that you have both the DET.c source file and the supporting DET.h header file stored in the same directory.

 To compile the program enter the following: